How to Join Skerries Sailing Club

 Please note that you do not need to be an expert sailor to join.
 Skerries warmly welcomes newcomers to sailing and, indeed, sailing schools strongly recommend that you join a club sooner rather than later so you can put into practice what you may learn in classes.
 Even if you do not own a boat you can still get sailing practice.
 New members are given the opportunity to try different types of boat.

-Skerries also owns three sailing dinghies (one is pictured at left) which are available for the use of new members to improve their sailing skills.
-A series of coaching days for new members is held on Saturday afternoons throughout the season (see the Calendar).
+Skerries also owns a number of sailing dinghies which are available for the use of new members to improve their sailing skills.
 Occasionally, boat owners are looking for new crew members and often find them among new members.

 The club also puts like-minded sailors in touch with each other to discuss the possibility of forming a syndicate to share the costs of boat ownership.
 Also, should you decide to buy a boat, we strongly advise that you discuss it with members who have expertise in this area (any member of the committee will put you in touch with one of our local experts).
 In the past we have been able to save members money by helping to negotiate keener prices for boats and, by spotting drawbacks, to steer them away from unsuitable craft.